Limitations and opportunities with public transit for an aging population in Central Indiana

 This trip is affordable but takes a very long time.
 Solutions might include regional rapid transit or subsidized ride-sharing.

 Harry would like to still run errands while Sally is away at work, but needs an alternative form of transportation.
-Harry likes shopping at Wal-Mart, but the closest one is in Lebanon, IN.
-He has tried using Boone County Senior Services for demand transit, but sometimes has difficulty reserving a spot ahead of time, although he does appreciate that it is free for adults over 60.
+Harry likes shopping at Wal-Mart, but the closest one is in Lebanon, Indiana.
+He has tried using Boone County Senior Services for demand transit, but sometimes has difficulty reserving a spot ahead of time, although he does appreciate that it is free for adults over age 60.
 He isn't really sure of other options where he can schedule transit with less notice, particularly because his needs are non-medically related.

 Whitestown to Lebanon